thodges-gh/ChainLink-Node/SmartContractProcess.md

     *	Oracles reveal results to oracle contract

         * Oracle contract tallies results

         * Oracle contract calculates a weighted answer

     *	Validity of oracle responses are reported to the reputation contract

     *	Answer is returned to the user-created smart contract

+## Outside the process

+### Retrieving LINK

+* Penalty payments may be withdrawn upon giving accepted answers to the aggregation contract

+* Payments for providing data to the user's smart contract may also be withdrawn after returning accepted answers

+* Withdrawing penalty payments and normal payments for retriving data incur a transaction fee (gas) so it is not automatic